 It’s simple.
 Every individual is different, which makes each inquiry for the price of a cosmetic procedure different.
 “The cost of a procedure varies from patient to patient,” Dr. Anureet Bajaj said.

 What affects the price?

 Pricing is affected by the individual’s health and habits, geography, surgeon experience, and the amount of time and complexity involved in a particular surgical procedure.
-Below is a list of some factors that may affect the price of an aesthetic procedure.
+Below is a list of some factors that may affect the price of anesthetic procedure.

 - General Health – Certain procedures are riskier for those who smoke or used to smoke.
 Because these procedures may have a higher complication rate, the cost of the procedure may be slightly higher to reflect the level of increased risk.

 - Procedure Time – Procedures like Botox injections or lip augmentations tend to last less than 30 minutes, while other procedures can be hours long, like breast lifts or liposuction.
 Ultimately, a procedure that is three hours will cost more than a procedure that is one hour.